antrea-io/antrea/docs/antrea-network-policy.md

 The second example policy contains a single rule, which drops matched traffic on TCP port 5978 to all network endpoints selected by the "test-cg-with-ip-block" ClusterGroup.
+The third example policy contains a single rule, which drops all egress traffic initiated by any Pod in Namespaces that has label `app` set to `no-network-access-required`.
+Note that an empty `To` in the egress rule means that this rule matches all egress destinations.
-**Note**: The order in which the egress rules are set matter, i.e. rules will be enforced in the order in which they are written.
+**Note**: The order in which the egress rules are specified matters, i.e., rules will be enforced in the order in which they are written.

 **enableLogging**: A ClusterNetworkPolicy ingress or egress rule can be